This post originally appeared on the blog Presto Plans.

 One way to get positive discussions going in your staffroom is to create a memory board where pictures are posted of teachers and school events from years past.
 This allows staff to reminisce about good times and even share a few laughs about old hair or fashion styles.
 You might also want to put up current pictures so newer staff members are also included.
 Allow teachers to add pictures to the board throughout the year!

 Set up an area in your staffroom where teachers can share teaching ideas, websites, articles, lesson ideas, videos or books with their fellow colleagues.
 I use the title “Teaching Tidbits” and leave cards where teachers can jot down their suggestion and post them.

-9. Wall Calendar
+9. Communal Wall Calendar

 Have a big calendar on the wall where teachers can add information about upcoming school or social events that teachers are invited to attend.
-This will make staff members feel like a community and keep everyone in the loop on what is going on and what is coming up!
+This will make staff members feel like they’re part of a community and keep everyone in the loop on what is going on and what is coming up!

-10. Create an Atmosphere
+10. Create a Cozy Atmosphere

 Setting up a cozy and warm atmosphere can help change the tone of a staffroom.
 This one can be trickier because it does require some money (which we all know is not always at our disposal), but if you can find some cash in the budget, here are a few ways that you can easily spruce up your lounge.

 - Add a fresh coat of paint (consider choosing a warm color or painting one wall with a pop of color).